4 Health Benefits of Oatmeal, According to Registered Dietitians

-While oatmeal may seem like a basic breakfast food, a bowl of this fiber-rich complex carbohydrate contains an impressive nutritional profile — and provides many health benefits for the body.
+While oatmeal may seem like a basic breakfast food, a bowl of this fibre-rich complex carbohydrate contains an impressive nutritional profile—and provides many health benefits for the body.

-Below, experts identify four health benefits that can come from enjoying a satisfying bowl of cooked steel-cut oats (or rolled oats, if that’s your preference).
+Below, experts identify four health benefits that can come from enjoying a satisfying bowl of cooked coarse oats (or rolled oats, if that's your preference).

 4 Potential Health Benefits of Oatmeal